afaur/Haxe-Node/README.md

 Here is an example:

 ```
-// Haxe Does not understand ~ so you must specify the dir absolutely.
+// The `haxelib setup` command does not understand ~ so
+// you must specify the dir absolutely.
 // Also using .haxelib doesn't seem to work properly as of now.

 // Replace `username` below with your system user